 Visiting The White Villages

 To do justice to the entire 19 Pueblos Blancos and the larger city of Ronda, no less than a week to visit, explore and most of all, enjoy them all would be ideal.

 However, knowing many visitors to Andalucía may not have an entire week, we have put together a fantastic 3-day circular road trip from Seville.
 A 3-day itinerary takes in the Pueblos Blancos best without rushing.
 Six of the most beautiful and interesting white villages in the Cádiz region, each town an easy drive to the next.

 The itinerary also allows for two nights in Ronda, the most popular and largest white village in Andalucía.
 While Ronda is technically one of the white villages, it is often left off the list of the 19 Pueblos Blancos due to its size compared to the surrounding villages.

 How to Get to the White Villages of Spain

-The White Villages of Spain, while quite close together are not well connected via public transport, which is why our 3- day Pueblos Blancos itinerary is based on self-drive.
+While relatively close together, the White Villages of Spain are not well connected via public transport, which is why our 3-day Pueblos Blanco’s itinerary is based on self-drive.

 White Villages Tours

-If you don’t want to do a self-drive tour of the Pueblos Blancos, there are a few small group tours available which will give you a similar experience.
+If you don’t want to do a self-drive tour of the Pueblos Blancos, a few small group tours are available that will give you a similar experience.

 2 Day/1 Night From Seville